DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ***DugongGUI*** also has a set of preinstalled software packages that allow a better use of the operating system, especially:

 - [Anaconda Navigator](https://docs.continuum.io/anaconda/navigator/): is a desktop graphical user interface (GUI) that is included in Anaconda or Miniconda, and allows you to launch applications and easily manage ***Conda*** and ***Bioconda*** packages, environments and channels without using command-line commands.
-- [Jupyter Notebook](http://jupyter.org/): is an interactive computing environment that enables users to author notebook documents that include: - Live code - Interactive widgets - Plots - Narrative text - Equations - Images - Video.
-These documents provide a complete and self-contained record of a computation that can be converted to various formats and shared.
 - [Spyder IDE](https://github.com/spyder-ide): a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features and a numerical computing environment thanks to the support of IPython (enhanced interactive Python interpreter) and popular Python libraries such as NumPy (linear algebra), SciPy (signal and image processing) or matplotlib (interactive 2D/3D plotting).
 - [ASCIInema](https://asciinema.org/): is a free and open source solution for recording terminal sessions and sharing them on the web.
 - [Google Chrome](https://www.google.com/chrome/browser/): a browser that combines a minimalist design with sophisticated technology to make the web faster, safer and easier.